makamys/OptiFine3ify/README.md

 # OptiFine3ify

-An FML tweaker that makes OptiFine D6 compatible with Java 9 and higher.
+An FML tweaker that makes OptiFine 1.7.10_HD_U_D6 compatible with Java 9 and higher.
+Does nothing with 1.7.10_HD_U_E7 which is already compatible.

 ## Why